-- Where available, all tests are referenced to and calibrated against a known reference material or accepted standard. - Following national guidelines and protocols where available. - Annual commercial service and calibration of all laboratory pipettes and the laboratory balance and regular on-going in-house calibration checks. - A comprehensive internal and external quality control programme with careful monitoring of the accuracy, precision and bias of all assays and tests where appropriate. - Strict adherence to standard operating procedures and manufacturer's maintenance schedules. - Regular competency assessment of all staff. - Assessing the limitations, interfering substances and cross reactions affecting all assays.
+- Where available, all tests are referenced to and calibrated against a known reference material or accepted standard. - Following national guidelines and protocols where available. - Bi-Annual commercial service and calibration of all laboratory pipettes - Annual commercial service and calibration of the laboratory balance and regular ongoing in-house calibration checks. - A comprehensive internal and external quality control programme with careful monitoring of the accuracy, precision and bias of all assays and tests where appropriate. - Strict adherence to standard operating procedures and manufacturer's maintenance schedules. - Regular competency assessment of all staff. - Assessing the limitations, interfering substances and cross reactions affecting all assays.